Tulista pumila (L.) G.D.Rowley

 How to Grow and Care

-Pearl Plant is a popular plant in cultivation, though it can be slow-growing.
+Pearl Plant is a popular succulent in cultivation, though it can be slow-growing.
 The plant requires well-drained soil and it is one of the few Tulista species that thrives in full sun.
 The plant rarely offsets, so most propagation is by seed, though leaf cuttings can also be rooted when larger leaves are used.

 Propagating from fresh seed is easy.
 Seed older than 18 months in most cases is not viable, unless kept under cool, dry conditions.
 Seed is similar to those of Aloes, but much smaller.
 Sow the seeds in fall in well-drained, rich, loamy soil.
 Sow no deeper than 1.2 inch (3 cm).
 Water enough to keep the soil merely damp and ensure the growing medium is not soggy.
 A very wet growing medium will cause damping-off of the seedlings or result in the seeds rotting.
 Viable seed should germinate with 21 days.

 Tulista pumila is native to South Africa (Western Cape).